LBHackney-IT/lbh-social-care-frontend/README.md

 The application makes use the [Hackney Design System](https://design-system.hackney.gov.uk/).

+## Feature flags

+Take a look at our [CONTRIBUTING](.github/CONTRIBUTING.md) documentation for details on how to use feature flags.

 ## Next.js

 The application is built using Next.js.
 To learn more about Next.js, take a look at the following resources: